sundarak/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 We run the executable just like always, as done in 211.

-!!! info "``` go run ``` compiles and executes the main package in one step and is best used for quick testing.
+**ℹ️ Info:** ``` go run ``` compiles and executes the main package in one step and is best used for quick testing.
 It does not create an executable file. ``` go build ``` compiles the program into a binary executable.
 It is similar to Comp 211's gcc subcommand, which creates the a.out file (the default ouput file given by gcc compiler), which is then executed using ./a.out.
-While we use the gcc subcommand for C programs, ``` build ``` is used for go."
+While we use the gcc subcommand for C programs, ``` build ``` is used for go.

 ## Conclusion